2241812/WebDev_Campus-Navigator_CS312/README.md

-# 🧭 Bravo's Compass — Animated Welcome Screen
+# 🧭 Bravo's Compass — Animated Welcome Screen | Draft of a Campus Navigation System

 Welcome to **Bravo's Compass!**
 This is a dynamic and visually engaging **welcome screen** for a web application, designed to create a memorable first impression for users.

-The screen features an **animated mascot, "Bravo,"** who guides the user into the main application through a unique **zoom-in-to-compass transition**.
+The screen features an **animated mascot, "Bravo,"** who guides the user into the main application through a unique **zoom-in-to-compass transition.**

+> ⚡ A portion of the web development phase was *vibe coded* — to streamline development, and the transition to this kind of power.

 ---